- Optimizely Web Experimentation

-Transitioning from Optimizely Web Experimentation to Optimizely Feature Experimentation is a milestone for your company's experimentation program.
-Hersignificant some of the major differences between the two products.
+Choosing the right Optimizely Experimentation product requires knowing the differences between Optimizely Web Experimentation and Optimizely Feature Experimentation.
+Transitioning from Optimizely Web Experimentation to Optimizely Feature Experimentation can impact your company's experimentation program.
+Here are some differences between the two products.

 Growth-focused versus product-focused

-Optimizely Feature Experimentation, on the other hand, is an experimentation tool for any device with an internet connection.
-It is aimed at product development teams who want to experiment with their product and its features without incurring any performance degradation.
-Optimizely Feature Experimentation users are less concerned with conversion rate optimization and instead work to optimize products for metrics like engagement, retention, usage, and lifetime value.
+Optimizely Feature Experimentation is an experimentation tool for any device with an internet connection.
+It is for product development teams who want to experiment with their product and its features without incurring any performance degradation.
+Optimizely Feature Experimentation users are less concerned with conversion rate optimization and work to optimize products for metrics like engagement, retention, usage, and lifetime value.

-As we mentioned, Optimizely Web Experimentation does not require users to have high technical sophistication.
-It provides users with a WYSIWYG visual editor for building experiments.
-That means you can take your idea from hypothesis to completed experiment without writing a single line of code.
+Optimizely Web Experimentation does not require users to have high technical knowledge.
+It allows users with a WYSIWYG visual editor to build experiments.
+You can take your idea from hypothesis to completed experiment without writing a single line of code.

-But it is more complex when it comes to Optimizely Feature Experimentation.
-Setting up server-side and client-side experiments with Optimizely Feature Experimentation often involves writing new code and deploying it on your organization's servers or clients, tasks best suited for skilled developers.
+Optimizely Feature Experimentation is more complex.
+You set up server-side and client-side experiments by writing new code and deploying it on your organization's servers or clients.
+These tasks are preferred for skilled developers.

 Snippet versus SDK

-With Optimizely Web Experimentation, implementation is very straightforward.
-Just add a single line of code—the snippet—to the code of any page where you want to run an experiment.
+Optimizely Web Experimentation's implementation is straightforward.
+You add a single line of code—the snippet—to the code of any page where you want to run an experiment.

-With Optimizely Feature Experimentation, there is no snippet.
+Optimizely Feature Experimentation has no snippet.
 Instead, it relies on SDKs in a variety of popular development languages.

 Speed versus depth

-If you focus on optimizing various aspects of your site's interfaces, you want to use Optimizely Web Experimentation.
-It is the fastest way to test the look and feel—layouts, messaging, colors—of your site's user experience, with no code or releases required.
+If you focus on optimizing various aspects of your site's interfaces, you should use Optimizely Web Experimentation.
+It is the fastest way to test the look and feel (layouts, messaging, and colors) of your site's user experience with no required code or releases.

-By contrast, Optimizely Feature Experimentation's approach makes it easy to test underlying features, business transactions, and complex algorithms—in other words, how your product works.
-But deploying an experiment in Feature Experimentation is not as fast as in Optimizely Web Experimentation; you will need to adhere to code release standard practices, like code reviews and testing.
+By contrast, Optimizely Feature Experimentation makes it easy to test underlying features, business transactions, and complex algorithms—how your product works.
+Deploying an experiment in Optimizely Feature Experimentation is not as fast as in Optimizely Web Experimentation; you must adhere to code release standard practices, like code reviews and testing.

 Single-channel versus multi-channel

-The experiments you build with Optimizely Web Experimentation will usually run in one channel, usually your organization's website.
-Optimizely Feature Experimentation lets you experiment across multiple channels simultaneously—web, mobile, SMS, and email, for example.
+The experiments you build with Optimizely Web Experimentation usually run in one channel, such as your organization's website.
+Optimizely Feature Experimentation lets you experiment across multiple channels simultaneously, like web, mobile, SMS, and email.

 Despite its complexity, you may get better performance from Optimizely Feature Experimentation than from Optimizely Web Experimentation.
-That is because server-side experimentation can be more efficient than experimenting in the browser, which can sometimes affect page load times or induce a slight flickering effect.
+You may find server-side experimentation is more efficient than experimenting in the browser, which can affect page load times or induce a slight flickering effect.